 Your other choice is to use a USB-C headphone dongle.
 That’s a messier solution, and gets worse if you need to charge your phone at the same time.

 Bluetooth is convenient because it’s supported in all mobile devices, as well as a growing number of other electronics.
 It has a range of about 32 feet, and is pretty energy-efficient.

 It’s also improving rapidly thanks to the move to kill off headphone jacks.

 There are a couple of other, older wireless headphone technologies still in use.
 Both are mostly used for TV, and both need a separate transmitter.
 Infrared is quite rare now, and requires a line of sight connection between the headphones and transmitter.

 Radio frequency, as seen in products like the Sennheiser RS120, is more powerful.

-Radio frequency is more powerful.
-Wireless headphones that use radio frequency (like the Sony MDRRF985RK pictured above) can work at ranges of up to 150 feet, and the signal can pass through walls, so is usable with a home stereo as well as a TV.
-Interference is an issue: it increases with distance, and other wireless devices that use the same frequency range (typically 800-900MHz) can also cause it.
-RF also isn’t secure in the way that Bluetooth is.
+It can work at ranges of up to 150 feet, and the signal can pass through walls, so it’s usable with a home stereo as well as a TV.
+However, it’s prone to interference and isn’t secure in the way that Bluetooth is.

 2. Bluetooth and Sound Quality